Karns11/RandomUserDataPipeline/README.md

 ### Solution Summary

 The application begins by importing the required libraries, which in this case are: requests, pandas, SQLite3, and sys.
 I decided to use SQLite to store the data in preparation for the sql analysis portion of the assessment , since it is a very nice lightweight database solution that comes with Python, and we are not working with a large dataset by any means.
 It also integrates really nice with DBeaver, which I already have installed on my machine.
 I also decided to use pandas for any data manipulation and cleaning that I will complete in this project, since I have a great deal of experience with pandas.
-The requests library obviously will be very helpful when making API calls to the different end points, and sys will be used to stop the application if I run into certian situations.
+The requests library obviously will be very helpful when making API calls to the different end points, sys will be used to stop the application if I run into certian situations, and time will be used to create delays when looping through datasets and making calls to the 3 additional APIs.

 Also, I added the functionaily to pass an optional parameter when running the application, so below where I import the libraries is the logic to assign the argument to a variable to be used for slicing the data into the 3 groups.